-Access to transport is a recognized right for all people, but today there are still significant difficulties for people with disabilities and reduced mobility (including elderly) to access air transport services.
+Access to transport is a recognized right for all people, but today there are still significant difficulties for people with disabilities and reduced mobility—including elderly—to access air transport services.
 This prevalence is expected to increase due to demographic trends and increases in chronic health conditions, among other factors.
+The World Health Organization estimated a total of 1.3 billion people—or one in six people worldwide—experiencing significant disability by the end of 2022.

 The Accessibility Enhancement Accreditation (AEA) provides several benefits to airports of all sizes, in every region of the world: